Eugenie Leontovich: Early life

 Born in Podolsk, she studied at Moscow's Imperial School of Dramatic Art, and then under Meyerhold at the Moscow Art Theatre, which she subsequently joined.
-The daughter of Konstantin Leontovich, an officer in the Russian Imperial Army, she suffered greatly during the Revolution.
+The daughter of Konstantin Leontovitch, an officer in the Russian Imperial Army, she suffered greatly during the Revolution.
 Her three brothers (who were Army officers like their father) were murdered by the Bolsheviks.
 In 1922, she "found her way to New York City and set about mastering the English language".
 That year, she joined a touring company of the musical Blossom Time in 1922 and traveled throughout much of the U.S. Her success led to Broadway stardom.

 Career

 After touring the country in Blossom Time, she was cast as Grusinskaia in the Broadway adaptation of Vicki Baum's novel Grand Hotel.
 An enormous success, the play, which opened in 1930, was later filmed with Greta Garbo in the part created by Leontovich.
 After Grand Hotel, Leontovich was given the role of Lily Garland (aka Mildred Plotka) in Twentieth Century, a comedy by Ben Hecht and Charles MacArthur.
-She played the role from December 29, 1932 until May 20, 1933.
+She played the role from December 29, 1932, until May 20, 1933.

 She also played the Archduchess Tatiana in Tovarich, a comedy about a pair of Russian aristocrats who survive in Paris by going into domestic service.
 It was in this play that she made a highly successful London debut at the Lyric Theatre in 1935, with Cedric Hardwicke as her co-star.
 During World War II, she appeared on Broadway in Dark Eyes, a comedy she wrote with Elena Miramova about three Russian exiles in New York.
 The play was produced in London after the war with Eugenia Delarova and Irina Baronova.

 In 1936, she played Shakespeare's Cleopatra at the New Theatre, returning to London in 1947 as a female Russian general in a farce which she co-wrote, Caviar to the General, which temporarily displaced Phyllis Dixey at the Whitehall.
 A year later, she moved to Los Angeles, where for the next five years she had her own theatre, The Stage, where she both produced and performed.

 In 1954, she created the role of the Dowager Empress in the play Anastasia on Broadway.
 (The role was played by Helen Hayes in the film version.)
 In 1972, she adapted Anna Karenina for off-Broadway, calling it Anna K. and appearing in it with success.
 Leontovich made a handful of films.
 For most of her long professional life, she was identified with the stage.
 For seven years in the 1960s, she was artist in residence at the Goodman Theater in Chicago.
-She taught acting in California and New York City.
+She taught acting in California and New York.